 Working for an education

 Yes, they can apply for part-time jobs, however, this can result in students facing other issues such as induced stress and a distraction from their studies.
 Besides, others query if students should be in a position whereby they have to take part-time jobs when ultimately, they are studying to become doctors, teachers, or scientists?
 The flip-side of that argument is that part-time jobs are beneficial as it provides not only real-life experience, but financial independence.
-Which if not used for fees, could be used for travel or to support their family.
+Which if not used for fees, could be used for travel or to support their families.

 Furthermore, the government also ensures that they don’t need part-time jobs because student loans can help them as it covers all tuition fees, accommodation, and other living costs.
 But as stated by Pettinger, T. (2007), student loans can be a disincentive particularly to students who come from a lower socioeconomic background.
 It is likely that those from a low income background are deterred from applying to universities due to the fear of debt.
 Thereby limiting opportunities for younger generations to break the cycle.